 Knowing where to start decluttering can be tricky, so it can help to tackle one drawer, cupboard or room at a time.
 Only got half an hour?
 Why not sort out a drawer in the kitchen?
 Got a free afternoon?
 Why not declutter your bedroom?

-Breaking the task into manageable steps can make it feel less daunting, and the sense of achievement after each step will hopefully drive you towards your next goal.
+Breaking the task into manageable steps can make it less daunting, and the sense of achievement after each step will hopefully drive you towards your next goal.
 For help with decluttering, why not read our guide?

 4. Reimagine storage solutions